 Jewellery: 1 wedding ring, 1 pair earrings, 1 necklace

 How I created my capsule wardrobe:

 I emptied my wardrobe of all my clothes, sat down with them on the floor, took them one by one in my hands and asked whether I loved to wear them or not.
 If I answered yes, I kept them, and if not, then I donated them to charity.
 Things that didn’t fit, things that I bought because I thought someone I emulated would wear them, things that I once loved but that I have moved on from now – they all went to charity.
-I was left with a base colour wheel of black and navy, highlights of orange, pink, grey, royal blue, and red, and accents of silver, white and dark brown.
+I was left with a base colour wheel of black, white, grey and navy, highlights of light blue, dark green, pink, red and yellow, and accents of silver and gold.
 My favoured patterns are floral, plain, or fair isle, with occasional stripes or detailing.
 Personally, I had to be quick and brutal, but it’s an individual process that may take more time for other people.

 What a capsule wardrobe is not: